Pirates of the Caribbean: The Eye of the Wind

 Bill (thinks it over, nods): “As it suits a purpose.”

-PLOT PUSH: Mary reveals that they are heading to the site of a Turkish fortress [the prison from Dead Man’s Chest, thus SETTING] to recruit Barbossa, who is serving as consultant to the Ottoman Sultan.
-However, she tells Sparrow that Anne wants to stop at the tiny island of Lembia on the way.
+PLOT PUSH: Mary reveals that they are heading to the site of a Turkish fortress [the prison from Dead Man’s Chest, thus SETTING] to recruit Barbossa, who is serving as an anti-piracy consultant to the Ottoman Sultan: a callback to the conversation Jack and Gibbs had about selling out other pirates.
+However, she tells Sparrow that Anne wants to stop at the tiny Mediterranean island of Lembia on the way.

 Mary whispers to Jack: “It’s the grave of Anne’s first love, who was taken by the sea.”